josiahmoreno/FetchRewardsCodingExercise/README.md

 - Worked on and off for about 3 days after New Years

 # Possible Discussions
- - There is probably a future discussion about the ellipses requirement for description with the 78 char limit, i think the two line is better and 78 is kinda arbitrary and would look too short.
+ - There is probably a future discussion about the ellipses requirement for description with the 78 char limit, I think the two line is better and 78 is kinda arbitrary and would look too short.

-  - I would to have a discussion about adding the spacing numbers to the mockup or if we had a styling guide I could use that instead of the ol' eyeballs.
+ - I would like to have a discussion about adding the spacing 'dp' numbers to the mockup or if we had a styling guide I could use that instead of the ol' eyeballs.

 # Notes throughout development
 Here are my stream of consciousness notes taken during development.
 Excuse their messiness!